-One of the judges, in response to a letter from me about his comments, observed:
+One of the Judges, in response to a letter from me about his comments, observed possibly in jest:

 "Did you notice that within a week of publishing its scholarly article on judicial review the Observer very nearly folded?
 It is not likely to make that mistake again."